Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Recipe: Food Network

-Tongue is an underappreciated meat, and one of the most traditional taco fillings.
+Tongue is an underappreciated meat and one of the most traditional taco fillings.
 It also happens to be cheap.
-The key is to cook the tongue long enough in a flavorful liquid so it becomes tender and infused with other flavors.
+The key is to cook the tongue for a sufficient amount of time in a flavorful liquid, allowing it to become tender and infused with other flavors.

 Recipe: Simply Recipes

 Tofu, much like chicken, can take on almost any flavor for use as a scrumptious taco filling.
-This easy chipotle version stays soft in the middle with some crispy outer bits that resembles traditional meat mixes.
+This easy Chipotle version stays soft in the middle with some crispy outer bits that resemble traditional meat mixes.

 Recipe: Serious Eats